oduerr/grader/README.md

 ## 📄 License

 Educational use only.
-Developed for HTWG Konstanz.

----

-**Live Demo**: [Coming soon - GitHub Pages deployment planned]
+Use at your own risk.
+No warranties provided.